Porvoo: Literature

 J. L. Runeberg, today known as the "national poet of Finland", lived in Porvoo from 1837 until his death.
 His home has served as a museum since 1882.

 Borgå Gymnasium in Porvoo is home to Finland's oldest public library from 1728.
 The oldest works in the library, which consists of rare works, are from the 15th century, and the collection includes, among other things, Mikael Agricola's original Se Wsi Testamenti from 1548.
 Today it functions as a museum library and is not open to the public.

+Tove Jansson is said to have used the Söderskär Lighthouse, located on a small islet in the outer Porvoo archipelago, as a model when writing the lighthouse island of the book Moominpappa at Sea.